michael2012z/BitBible/markdown/KJV/files/Ps.md

 2. We hanged our harps upon the willows in the midst thereof.

-3. For there they that carried us away captive required of us a song; and they that wasted us required of us mirth, saying, Sing us one of the songs of Zion.a song: Heb. the words of a songwasted…: Heb. laid us on heaps
+3. For there they that carried us away captive required of us a song; and they that wasted us required of us mirth, saying, Sing us one of the songs of Zion.

-4. How shall we sing the Lord’s song in a strange land?strange…: Heb. land of a stranger?
+4. How shall we sing the Lord’s song in a strange land?

 5. If I forget thee, O Jerusalem, let my right hand forget her cunning.

-6. If I do not remember thee, let my tongue cleave to the roof of my mouth; if I prefer not Jerusalem above my chief joy.my chief…: Heb. the head of my joy
+6. If I do not remember thee, let my tongue cleave to the roof of my mouth; if I prefer not Jerusalem above my chief joy.

-7. Remember, O Lord, the children of Edom in the day of Jerusalem; who said, Rase it, rase it, even to the foundation thereof.Rase it: Heb.
-Make bare
+7. Remember, O Lord, the children of Edom in the day of Jerusalem; who said, Rase it, rase it, even to the foundation thereof.

-8. O daughter of Babylon, who art to be destroyed; happy shall he be, that rewardeth thee as thou hast served us.destroyed: Heb. wastedrewardeth…: Heb. recompenseth unto thee thy deed which thou didst to us
+8. O daughter of Babylon, who art to be destroyed; happy shall he be, that rewardeth thee as thou hast served us.

-9. Happy shall he be, that taketh and dasheth thy little ones against the stones.the stones: Heb. the rock
+9. Happy shall he be, that taketh and dasheth thy little ones against the stones.

 ## Psalms 138